 In an effort to do something new we sometimes see stations try to get a little to inventive for their own good.
 A station in the Nordic countries decided to do a Christmas themed giveaway promotion one year.
 The premise was relatively simple: listen for a sleigh-bell-jingle that would be played during the day on the station, then call in and win.
 Sounds simple enough.

-The promotion starts and the phones don’t stop ringing.
+The Christmas promotion starts and the phones don’t stop ringing.
 There was only one problem: listeners were calling all day long, not just when the sleigh-bell jingle ran.
 Nobody thought about the fact that every single Christmas song have sleigh bells in it.
-The listener phone staff was apologizing non-stop to listeners hoping to win and trying to explain: “No no, those aren’t the right sleigh bells, it’s the other sleigh bells you have to listen for – between the music; not in the music”.
+The listener phone staff was apologizing non-stop to listeners hoping to win.
+They tried to explain: “No no, those aren’t the right sleigh bells.
+It’s the other sleigh bells you have to listen for – between the music; not in the music”.
 Yes, the promotion created some interest and excitement, just not the kind they were looking for.

 No matter what you do, Christmas time is too good of an opportunity to pass up doing something memorable on your station.
 Be creative, have fun, think it through, and then see if it works – we can help you with all those things.

 What are you doing this holiday season on your station?
-And is it working?
+Does your Christmas promotion work?
 We’d love to hear from you.